panositia/trade-report/README.md

-# DAily Trade Report Engine
+# Daily Trade Report Engine

 The instructions to compile and run the program are: